Worth the Splurge

 Máximo

 My take: One Michelin star on Avenida Álvaro Obregón in Roma Norte, in a former auto repair shop with vaulted ceilings, white brick and a room you want to stay in all night.
 French technique, Mexican ingredients, menu changes daily.
-The abalone tostada stopped me mid conversation and the octopus ceviche with leche de tigre is just as good.
+The abalone tostada was the standout, and the octopus ceviche with leche de tigre is just as good.
 Do the tasting menu and add the wine pairing.
+Licorería Limantour is a few blocks down Álvaro Obregón, one of the world's top 10 bars.

 Date Night